yashbhanderi/CDC/README.md

 # CDC - Real-Time DB Change Notifier

+## Description

+CDC - Real-Time DB Change Notifier is a scalable .NET Core microservice that uses Debezium and RabbitMQ to stream database changes in real time and delivers instant UI updates via SignalR and React.

+## Features

 * Designed and implemented a Real-time Database Change Detection & Notifying System using Debezium, RabbitMQ, and SignalR for seamless integration between SQL Server and a React application.
 * Developed a Generic Microservice in .NET Core capable of consuming events from multiple Debezium connectors,